Lexers

 tool.

-Finally, we need to configure generated parser with our lexer as follows:
+Finally, we need to configure the generated parser with our lexer as follows:

 #![allow(unused)] fn main() { let bytes = std::fs::read(bytes_file).unwrap(); let result = CustomLexer2Parser::new(MyCustomLexer2::new()).parse(&bytes); }

-Notice the instance of the lexer passed into new
+Notice the instance of the lexer passed into the new

 method during parser